 Seattle’s Puget Sound is bountiful with fishing choices, and although Salmon seems to overshadow all the rest, one event that draws out legions of locals is the annual squid migrations.
 Depending on the time of year and what the report is, squidding around here can be a boat or pier affair, both during the day or night.
+All you need to do to get into the action is grab a few glow-in-the-dark squid jigs and head to the pier when the squid are in!

 The common market squid is one of our local cephalopod celebrities, and once word around town spreads that “they are in”, every public pier in every waterfront community will draw a crowd.
 And with their migration count in the millions (maybe tens of millions), it will be easy catching.